 Product Gym: What does your life look like as a Product Manager on a day-to-day basis in the office?

-As you start getting ready to develop, you start making what we call over here your one pages – where it describes what the Product is actually going to do.
+You start making what we call over here your one pages, which describes what the Product is actually going to do.
 You can think of it as a high-level requirements document.
-From that requirements document, you can break the information down into users’ stories after a few days.
-When you break those down into user stories, you work with the team to see which users’ stories you are going to deliver in each sprint.
+From that requirements document, you can break the information down into user stories after a few days.
+When you break those down into user stories, you work with the team to see which user stories you are going to deliver in each sprint.

 It is really a back and forth conversation with the engineering team as you get closer to actually delivering the Product.
 As you near that stage, you start working with other teams, such as support, marketing, and finance to determine ultimately how the Product will be delivered.